We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you have a dry, flaking scalp, you may suspect dandruff.
-But it could be a sign of dry scalp.
-Dandruff and dry scalp have the same main symptoms, which are falling flakes and an itchy scalp, but they are two different conditions.
+But it could be a symptom of dry scalp.
+Dandruff and dry scalp have the same main symptoms, which are falling flakes and an itchy scalp, but they’re two different conditions.

-In dry scalp, the skin gets irritated and flakes off.
-With dandruff, the cause is too much oil on the scalp.
+With dry scalp, your skin gets irritated and flakes off.
+With dandruff, the cause is too much oil on your scalp along with an overgrowth of yeast, called Malassezia, that’s already on your skin.
 That excess oil causes skin cells to build up and then shed.
 Knowing which of these conditions you have can help you get the right treatment and banish those flakes for good.

 You get dry scalp when your skin has too little moisture.
 The skin on your scalp becomes irritated and flakes off.
-If your scalp is dry, the skin on other parts of your body, like your arms and legs, could be dry, too.
+If your scalp is dry, the skin on other parts of your body, such as your arms and legs, could be dry too.

-Dry scalp can also be triggered by factors like these:
+Dry scalp can also be triggered by factors such as these:

 - cold, dry air

-- contact dermatitis caused by a reaction to products you apply to your scalp, like shampoo, styling gel, and hairspray
+- contact dermatitis caused by a reaction to products you apply to your scalp, such as shampoo, styling gel, and hairspray

 - older age

 The skin cells on your scalp and body normally multiply when you need more of them.
 Then they die and shed off.
+During this process, your skin cells turn over on a regular basis or turn over faster in response to inflammation.
 When you have dandruff, skin cells on your scalp shed more quickly than usual.

-The main cause of dandruff is seborrheic dermatitis, a condition that turns the skin oily, red, and scaly.
+The main cause of dandruff is seborrheic dermatitis, a condition that turns your skin oily, red, and scaly.
 The white or yellow scales flake off, creating dandruff.
-You can get seborrheic dermatitis anywhere you have oil glands, including your eyebrows, groin, armpits, and along the sides of your nose.
+You can get seborrheic dermatitis anywhere you have oil glands, including your eyebrows, groin, armpits, chest, upper back, ears and along the sides of your nose.
 In babies it’s called cradle cap.

-Often, a fungus called malassezia triggers dandruff.
+Often, a fungus called Malassezia triggers dandruff.
 This fungus normally lives on your scalp.
-Yet some people have too much of it, and it causes skin cells to multiply more quickly than usual.
+If you have too much of it, though, it causes your skin cells to multiply more quickly than usual.

 Dirty hair doesn’t cause dandruff, but if you don’t wash your hair often enough, the oily buildup can contribute to flakes.

 One way to tell the difference between dry scalp and flakes from dandruff is by their appearance.
-Dandruff flakes are bigger and they look oily.
-In babies with cradle cap, the scalp looks scaly or crusty.
+Dandruff flakes are bigger, and they look oily.
+In babies with cradle cap, their scalp looks scaly or crusty.
 Both dryness and dandruff can make your scalp itch.

 You can treat most dandruff yourself with an over-the-counter shampoo.
-If you’ve tried a dandruff shampoo for at least a month and your flakes haven’t improved, they’re getting worse, or the skin on your scalp looks red or swollen, make an appointment with a dermatologist, which is a doctor that specializes in treating the skin.
+If you’ve tried a dandruff shampoo for at least a month and your flakes haven’t improved, they’re getting worse, or the skin on your scalp looks red or swollen, make an appointment with a dermatologist, a doctor who specializes in treating the skin.
 You might have another skin condition that needs to be treated.

-Your doctor will determine whether you have dandruff by looking at your scalp and hair.
-They can rule out conditions like eczema and psoriasis, which can also cause flaky skin on the scalp.
+A doctor or healthcare professional will determine whether you have dandruff by looking at your scalp and hair.
+They can rule out conditions such as eczema and psoriasis, which can also cause flaky skin on your scalp.

 If you have dry scalp, wash with a gentle shampoo and then use a moisturizing conditioner.
 One way to tell whether you have dry scalp or dandruff is to apply a light moisturizer to your scalp before you go to bed.
 If the cause is dry scalp, the flakes should disappear once you shower the next morning.
 Some hair stylists can perform a scalp treatment that uses steam to deliver more moisture to your scalp.

-Most dandruff shampoos contain medicine that kills the fungus on your scalp or removes flaky skin.
+Most dandruff shampoos contain medication that kills the fungus on your scalp or removes flaky skin.
 Here are some examples:

-Pyrithione zinc (Head & Shoulders, Jason Dandruff Relief 2 in 1) is an antifungal drug.
+- Pyrithione zinc (Head and Shoulders, Jason Dandruff Relief 2 in 1) is an antifungal drug.
 It kills the fungus on your scalp that causes flaking.
 Pyrithione zinc shampoos are gentle enough to use every day.

-Selenium sulfide (Selsun Blue) reduces fungus and prevents too many skin cells from dying off.
-If you have blond or gray hair or you dye your hair, ask your doctor before using shampoo containing selenium sulfide.
+- Selenium sulfide (Selsun Blue) lowers the amount of fungus and prevents too many skin cells from dying off.
+If you have blond or gray hair or dye your hair, ask a healthcare professional before using shampoo containing selenium sulfide.
 It can change your hair color.

-Ketoconazole (Nizoral) kills the fungus that causes dandruff.
-You can buy it in over the counter or prescription strength.
+- Ketoconazole (Nizoral) kills the fungus that causes dandruff.
+You can buy it in either over-the-counter or prescription strength.

-Salicylic acid (Neutrogena T/Sal) removes extra scale from your scalp before it can flake.
-In some people, salicylic acid can dry out the skin and cause more flaking.
+- Salicylic acid (Neutrogena T/Sal) removes extra scales from your scalp before it can flake.
+Salicylic acid can dry out your skin and cause more flaking.

-Coal tar (Neutrogena T/Gel) slows the growth and shedding of skin cells on the scalp.
+- Coal tar (Neutrogena T/Gel) slows the growth and shedding of skin cells on your scalp.
 Tar-based shampoos can also change your hair color if you have blond or gray hair.

 Shampoos containing tea tree oil are an alternative remedy for dandruff.
-Tea tree oil is a natural ingredient with antifungal properties.
-An older study from 2012 showed that a 5 percent tea tree oil shampoo reduced scaling without causing side effects.
+Tea tree oil is a natural ingredient with antifungal properties that some studies show treat dandruff.
 Some people are allergic to tea tree oil.
-Ask your doctor before you try it.
+Ask a doctor before you try it.
 Stop using the product if you have any redness or swelling.